Gingerbread Sandwich Cookies

 - All-purpose flour – The amount of flour in the recipe will determine how dense the cookies will be.
 So, make sure to measure the ingredients correctly.

-- Molasses - Use unsulphured molasses.
-I like to use the dark not light.
+- Molasses – Use unsulphured molasses.
+I like to use the dark, not the light.
 The light variety just does not give it enough flavor.
-Blackstrap molasses is a little bitter with a distinct robust flavor.
+Blackstrap molasses is a little bitter with a distinct, robust flavor.

-- Spices - Today, I am using 1 teaspoon ground ginger, just a ¼ teaspoon ground cinnamon, and freshly grated nutmeg.
-You can also use teaspoon ground cloves.
+- Spices – Today, I am using one teaspoon of ground ginger, just a ¼ teaspoon of ground cinnamon, and freshly grated nutmeg.
+You can also use a teaspoon of ground cloves.

 - Dough – In the bowl of a stand mixer with the paddle attachment, on medium speed, cream the butter and brown sugar until light and fluffy.
 Then, add the molasses and egg.
 Followed by flour mixture, orange, and vanilla extract.
 Combine well.